Alejandroq12/CRUD-App-with-SQLAlchemy-ORM/Readme2.md

+To run this app on Windows you can use PowerShell.
+1- With PowerShell go to the folder in which this app is located.
-The command to run my server is flask --app flask-hello.py --debug run
+2- Run the following command: flask --app flask-hello.py --debug run 3-To quit you must press CTRL + C